zorael/kameloso/README.md

 You need a D compiler and the official `dub` package manager.
 There are three compilers available; see [here](https://wiki.dlang.org/Compilers) for an overview.

-kameloso can be built using the reference compiler [dmd](https://dlang.org/download.html) and the LLVM-based [ldc](https://github.com/ldc-developers/ldc/releases), but the GCC-based [gdc](https://gdcproject.org/downloads) comes with a version of the standard library that is too old.
+kameloso can be built using the reference compiler [dmd](https://dlang.org/download.html) and the LLVM-based [ldc](https://github.com/ldc-developers/ldc/releases), but the GCC-based [gdc](https://gdcproject.org/downloads) comes with a version of the standard library that is too old, at time of writing.

-It's *possible* to build it without `dub` but it is non-trivial.
+It's *possible* to build it without `dub` but it is non-trivial if you want the `webtitles` functionality.

 ### Downloading

-Github offers downloads in ZIP format, but it's easiest to use `git` and clone the repository that way.
+GitHub offers downloads in ZIP format, but it's easiest to use `git` and clone the repository that way.

     $ git clone https://github.com/zorael/kameloso.git
     $ cd kameloso